 Accessibility in eLearning environments has several components – 1) legal requirements of ADA, 2) best practices in instructional design, and 3) use of assistive technologies.

-In the Instructional Design and Development I Level, you learned about some quality tools and processes, among them was Universal Design for Learning.
+The philosophy of Universal Design for Learning is one of the most comprehensive in order to meet the needs of diverse learners.
 Courses designed to integrate UDL philosophies go beyond the legal requirements of accessibility, and provide a richer learning experience for all students.
 Technically, an online course that is entirely text-based can be considered to be legally “accessible.”
 However it is not a good learning experience for students.
 Engaging richly with content, with fellow students and with faculty, can be supported by multimedia and technology tools.

 The primary laws that are involved in compliance for online accessibility are sections 504 and 508 of the Rehabilitation Act of 1973 (RA), and Titles II and III of the Americans with Disabilities Act (ADA).
 The Individuals with Disabilities in Education Act, or IDEA, does not apply to institutions of higher education (Thomas, 2002; U.S. Department of Education, 2011; U.S. Department of Justice, 2014; Waddell, 2007).